AltahhanAi/Data_Science/docs/content/unit3/03_01g_bisecting_K_means.md

 The set of bisected K-clusters, however, may not need refinement because the splitting procedure (by using 2-means algorithm) is done by looking locally at a sub cluster and not at the level of the whole dataset.
 To refine further the chosen K-clusters, we choose the centroids of the bisected K-clusters as the initial centroids of a final new run of K-means algorithms, which in turn finds us the best K-clusters and their centroids.
 The algorithm is shown below.

-!!! info "Algorithms 3: Bisecting K-means"
+!!! algorithm-heading "Algorithms 3: Bisecting K-means"

     **Input:**